klack/klack.cloud/README.md

 - Run `docker compose up` to start up core apps
 - If there are directory to file mapping errors, there should of been a config file in a place, but docker did not find it so it created a volume folder.
 Delete the volume folder.
 - Add Loki connection to Grafana `http://loki:3100`
-- Add prometheus connect to Grafana `http://prometheus:9090`
+- Add prometheus connection to Grafana `http://prometheus:9090`
 - `docker compose up --profile downloaders`
 - Log into qBittorrent with user: `admin` pass: `adminadmin`
 - Change admin password